 Al Mckay is best known for being the guitarist in the American funk band Earth, Wind, and Fire, as well as for being a successful session musician in his own right.

-Al has been inducted into the Rock and Roll Hall of Fame, Songwriters Hall of Fame and has won five Grammy awards throughout his career.
+He has been inducted into the Rock and Roll Hall of Fame, and Songwriters Hall of Fame.

 15. Paul Gray

 Also known as ‘the Pig’ or ‘#2’, Paul Gray was the left handed bassist for metal behemoths Slipknot.

 Paul was known for playing Ibanez guitars, with whom he had several signature bass models.